 When I enlisted I was fortunate enough to enlist with my friends.
 The three of us had each other's back throughout.
 It's up to each of you to also stick together during receiving and letting the staff know you're in the same program.
 It's organized chaos and the staff do not have an individual list saying 'these guys go here because of their specific contract'.
 Receiving is your first test to making sure you all get hazed in the same squad bay.
 If you have the same Military Occupational Specialty, MOS, prepare yourself to potentially get stationed at the same school and even unit when you hit the fleet.

-If you’re shipping out quickly, the most important piece of knowledge is your general orders.
+If you're shipping out quickly, the most important piece of knowledge is your general orders.
 Everything else is extra but the meat and potatoes are those orders.
-Prepare yourself to know your general orders in the fleet in-case someone wants to throw a curve ball during an inspection.
+One of the most important tips for boot camp is to prepare yourself to know your general orders in the fleet in-case someone wants to throw a curve ball during an inspection.

 - To take charge of this post and all government property in view.